Eficent/product-attribute/product_supplierinfo_for_customer/README.rst

 where you can define records for customers with the same structure of the suppliers.

+There's a new option on pricelist items that allows to get the prices from the supplierinfo at the product form.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/188/10.0